show_page.php1 : mv01.jpg

 HISTORY: This ewe was 1 of 30 animals that presented with fever, facial edema, purulent nasal exudate, profuse salivation, ulcers at the commissures of the mouth, and coronitis.
 At necropsy there were ulcers along the edge of the lips but no lesions in the oral cavity.
 The coronary bands were hyperemic with hemorrhagic areas.
 Muscles of the extremities displayed longitudinal light tan and dark red streaking of muscle fibers.
 Multifocally the subcutis contained gelatinous edema fluid.

-MORPHOLOGIC DIAGNOSIS: Skeletal muscle: Degeneration and necrosis, multifocal, moderate, with rare regeneration, multifocal fibrinoid vasculitis, hemorrhage, mild histiocytic myositis, and fibroplasia, breed not specified, ovine.
+MORPHOLOGIC DIAGNOSIS: Skeletal muscle: Degeneration and necrosis, chronic, multifocal, moderate, with rare regeneration, multifocal fibrinoid vasculitis, hemorrhage, mild histiocytic myositis, and fibroplasia, breed not specified, ovine.

 ETIOLOGIC DIAGNOSIS: Orbiviral myositis